virejdasani/CuboidalDrift/DevNotes.md

 - Make the platform, that is in the direction the player is supposed to go, a little lower than the platform the player is currently in.
 This will remove the player being stuck
 - Make sure to have the player < 1 y on the surface.
 When it is above 1 y, it can't move
 - Make sure to tag the starting platform 'Surface'.
 Without this, the timer won't start

+## Notes
+- The `PreviewScene` is to get assets like the app logo, preview banner etc.